Camdenton, Missouri: Media

 KCVO-FM is a noncommercial FM radio station whose frequency is 91.7 mHz.
 Its programming consists of Christian music and talk.
 It is the flagship station for Spirit FM, a network of stations in Missouri owned by Lake Area Educational Broadcasting Foundation.

 The Lake Sun is a semiweekly newspaper covering the Lake of the Ozarks, owned by Vernon Publishing.

 Education

 Camdenton R-III School District operates public elementary schools, Camdenton Middle School, and Camdenton High School.
 Camdenton is home to a FIRST Robotics Competition program named FIRST LASER.

 Camdenton has a public library, a branch of the Camden County Library District.

 Arts and culture

 Camdenton offers some Lake of the Ozarks accommodations, including boating and fishing year-round.
 Each June, the city serves as Time Station 32 in the Race Across America, the annual ultramarathon cross country 3,000-mile nonstop bicycle race starting in Oceanside, California, and ending in Annapolis, Maryland.
 The Camdenton Memorial Airport host an air show every September.

 Transportation

 Camdenton is served by U.S. Route 54, which intersects Missouri Route 5 and 7.
+Missouri Route 5 and 7 share a concurrency throughout the city.
 Camdenton has an airport named Camdenton Memorial Airport.